rust-lang/book/nostarch/chapter11.md

 For example, we can write a function called `add_two` with a signature that accepts an integer as an argument and returns an integer as a result.
-We can implement and compile that function, and Rust can do all the type checking and borrow checking that we've seen it's capable of doing.
-What Rust *can't* check for us is that we've implemented this function to return the argument plus two and not the argument plus 10 or the argument minus 50!
-That's where tests come in.
+We can implement and compile that function, and Rust can do all the type checking and borrow checking that we’ve seen it’s capable of doing.
+What Rust *can’t* check for us is that we’ve implemented this function to return the argument plus two and not the argument plus 10 or the argument minus 50!
+That’s where tests come in.
 We can write tests that, for example, pass `3` to the `add_two` function and check that we get `5` back.
-We can run the tests whenever we make changes to our code to make sure we didn't change any existing behavior from what the tests specify it should be.
+We can run the tests whenever we make changes to our code to make sure we didn’t change any existing behavior from what the tests specify it should be.

 Testing is a skill, and we cannot hope to cover everything about how to write good tests in one chapter of a book.
-What we can discuss, however, are the mechanics of Rust's testing facilities.
-We'll talk about the annotations and macros available to you when writing your tests, the default behavior and options provided for running your tests, and how to organize tests into unit tests and integration tests.
+What we can discuss, however, are the mechanics of Rust’s testing facilities.
+We’ll talk about the annotations and macros available to you when writing your tests, the default behavior and options provided for running your tests, and how to organize tests into unit tests and integration tests.